ONLYOFFICE/onlyoffice-nextcloud/README.md

     To solve this, we added an asynchronous background task which runs on the server to check availability of the editors.
 It allows testing the connection between your **Nextcloud instance** and **ONLYOFFICE Document Server**, namely availability of server addresses and the validity of the JWT secret are being checked.

-    If any issue is detected, the ONLYOFFICE integration connector (consequently, the ability to create and open files) will be disabled.
+    If any issue is detected, the ONLYOFFICE app for Nextcloud (consequently, the ability to create and open files) will be disabled.
 As a Nextcloud admin, you will get the corresponding notification.

     This option allows you to avoid issues when the server settings become incorrect and require changes.